-Corey Cafferata has been the head coach of Mission College since 2009-10, reaching the playoffs six times in his first eight years.
-Cafferata has led the Lady Saints to a 137-94 record in eight years, which also included a conference championship 2012-2013.
+Corey Cafferata has been the head coach of Mission College since 2009-10, reaching the playoffs seven times in his first 10 years.
+Cafferata has led the Lady Saints to a 169-118 record in 10 years, which included a conference championships in 2012-2013 and 2018-19.
 Prior to Cafferata arriving at Mission College, the Saints suffered a 93-game losing streak which was the longest losing streak in any CCCAA women’s basketball program.
 The Mission College basketball program began competition in the fall of 1998.

 High School and College

 Cafferata started his basketball career at Jefferson High School in Daly City.
 As a freshman, he was a member of the Indians Championship team after earning the league's co-player of the year honors.
 Cafferata then transferred to Oceana High School in Pacifica where he played three seasons.
 In each season, Cafferata was ranked as one of the top scorers in the entire Central Coast Section.
 Cafferata was the first player to be inducted to the City of Pacifica's “Hall of Fame”.
 Cafferata left as Oceana High School's all-time leading scorer, with 1,303 points and a scoring record of 46 points in a basketball game against Burlingame High School.

 At New College of California, he was named the Big PAC Pllayer of the Year and an NAIA All-American after leading NCOC to the District playoffs.
 He scored 29 points in his final collegiate game, a playoff loss to Oregon Tech.

 Cafferata received a basketball scholarship to U.S. International University in San Diego, but he did not attend after the athletics program was dropped prior to his arrival in the 1991.
 He would play at Delgado Junior College for a year before transferring to New College of California.